pierre-vassoilles/symfony2-sonata-base-project/README.md

 Symfony Standard Edition with SonataAdminBundle installed For Intuitiv Technology
 =================================================================================

-Welcome to the Symfony Sonata Distribution - a fully-functional Symfony2 Sonata application that you can use as the skeleton for your new application.
+Welcome to the Symfony Sonata Distribution - a fully-functional Symfony 3 Sonata application that you can use as the skeleton for your new application.

 This distribution exists to save you from repeating all the steps needed to create a basic Sonata app.